Safety – Good to Know

 Once the roads are open in summer, driving in the Highland requires experience in addition to a proper vehicle (AWD vehicle with good ground clearance).

 Many roads in the Central Highlands have river crossings.
-If the driver does not know how to cross a river, they should turn around and don‘t cross the river.
+If the driver does not know how to cross a river, they should turn around and not attempt to cross the river.
 No insurance covers the damaged caused by river crossings.

 Make sure to check out the Highland Driving information from safetravel